Clemente-H/vibe-mood-playlist-agent/README.md

 There are moments we can't explain and feelings we can't quite put into words.
 But music always seems to understand.

-**Mood Vibe Curator** is a bridge to that understanding.
+**Vibe.FM** is a bridge to that understanding.
 It's an intelligent music agent that translates your unique emotional state into the perfect playlist.
 Through a beautiful, interactive interface, you can describe your vibe with words and colors.
 Our multi-agent system then analyzes your request, blending fresh music discovery with the comfort of your personal favorites, and automatically curates a unique queue for you, right in your Spotify.

 ## Core Features